XiaoTaoWang/HiC_pipeline/Recipes.rst

 contacts are broken down into four types: "left" pair (both reads map to the reverse strand), "right" pair (both reads map to the forward strand), "inner" pair (reads map to different strands and point towards each other) and "outer" pair (reads map to different strands and point away from one another).
-If the reads come from proximity ligation, each pair type should account for roughly 25% of contacts.
+If reads come from proximity ligation, each pair type should account for roughly 25% of contacts.
 Thus, distance at which the percentage of each type converges to 25% is a good indication of the minimum distance at which it is meaningful to examine Hi-C contact patterns.